 You’ll also need to ensure that you have excellent lighting with no shadows or glare in order fo the Green Screen effect to look good.
 You should be well lit from all angles, and the backdrop should also be well lit.

 Once you are set up, turn on the Green Screen feature using the Green Screen checkbox.
-Then select an image by clicking Select Image.
+Then select an image or video file by clicking Select Backdrop.
 Finally, adjust the Fade Level slider until the background is revealed.
 If you see a sparkle or fringe effect, you may need to adjust lighting.

 Green Screen Options

 There are a few other options in the Green Screen settings:

 - If more than one video source is being used, for example when using a split screen layout, you’ll be able to pick a video source from the menu at the top of the Camera Effects window.

 - Blur Background Apply a blur effect to the selected background image.

 - Transparent PIP When using picture-in-picture, make the green screen transparent rather than using a background image.
 Whatever is behind the picture-in-picture becomes the background.

 - Mask Edges Ecamm Live can automatically remove objects along the edge of the frame such as a microphone or the edge of a backdrop.
 Click the button again to turn off the masking.

 Zoom & Pan